svozza/cfn/README.md

 * Use regex pattern to delete stacks.
 * Include `daysOld` to delete stacks this old.

+##### Validate Templates
+* Checks if a template is valid
+* Returns a Promises.
+Resolves when template is valid, Rejects if there is an error.

 ## Install
 ```
 $ npm install cfn --save-dev